-- Key Performance Indicators developed against the Strategic Plan, and reports against those Strategic Plan Key Performance Indicator's provided to Council and the Community on an annual basis; and - Quarterly Performance Progress Reports against the Corporate Plan provided to Council and the Community on a quarterly basis.
+- Key Performance Indicators developed against the Strategic Plan, and reports against those Strategic Plan Key Performance Indicator's provided to Council and the Community on an annual basis; - Principal Activities Plan (PAP) that identifies the 'Principal Activities' of the City and the purpose of the Plan is to provide an overview of major projects, programs and services proposed within each of these activities during the life of the Plan.
+(5-years).
+The Plan also identifies the performance indicators that will measure the City's success in delivering these services to a professional standard and in a timely manner; and - Quarterly Performance Progress Reports against the Corporate Plan provided to Council and the Community on a quarterly basis.

 The Strategic Plan is the Council's key strategic document.
 It is the document that the Joondalup City Council produces to provide direction to the organisation and highlight the implementation of key initiatives.
 More specifically, it is a way to communicate the goals, directions, key objectives and performance indicators to which Council is aspiring over the next five years.
 The key performance indicators against the Strategic Plan are intended to provide an annual assessment of progress against the achievement of the vision, outcomes and objectives in the Strategic Plan.
-The Strategic Plan Indicators have been categorized according to the indicator type (e.g., social, economic, environmental) in line with the sustainability framework.
+The Strategic Plan Indicators have been categorised according to the indicator type (eg social, economic, environmental) in line with the sustainability framework.